 We want to remind residents to follow the government’s social distancing guidelines.
 These include avoiding all non-essential use of public transport, working from home whenever possible, and avoiding gatherings.
 You should only visit crowded areas, such as supermarkets, when absolutely necessary.
 More information about these guidelines is available on gov.uk.

-From Monday 23rd March 2020 we will provide an emergency repairs service only for at least three weeks.
+From Monday 23rd March 2020 we will provide an emergency and urgent repairs service only for at least three weeks.
 While some of our staff can continue to work from home, our repairs operatives and engineers cannot.
 By moving to an emergency service only, this will allow us to focus our resource and efforts on the highest priority repairs and the most vulnerable residents.
 Social distancing measures will also affect the repairs we can deliver